Are you a woman and often find yourself traveling alone and without protection?

 7) Keep the Doors Locked – Thankfully, many cars today automatically lock after you start the ignition.
 But, if you have an older car, make a conscious effort to lock the doors yourself.
 This will keep unwanted intruders out of your car when you are stopped at the intersection.

-8) Know where your service centers are – If something should happen to your vehicle, you will want to know where your closest service centers and tyre stores are.
+8) Know where your service centers are – If something should happen to your vehicle, you will want to know where your closest service centers are.
 The absolute worst thing you can do is ask someone for help on the street.
 This lets them know you are vulnerable and without many options.
 This could lead to an unfortunate attack.

 In Any Circumstance